-Investigators name 4 in tips request on Ohio slayings of 8
+Police name 4 people in request for tips after family slain

 “Specifically, information could include, but is not limited to, information regarding vehicles, firearms, and ammunition,” Attorney General Mike DeWine and Pike County Sheriff Charles Reader said in a statement.

-The four were named as George “Billy” Wagner IV, Angela Wagner and their sons George Wagner and Edward “Jake” Wagner.
+The four were named as George “Billy” Wagner III, Angela Wagner and their sons George Wagner IV and Edward “Jake” Wagner.
 None was named a suspect.

 Most Read Stories

-Note: This story has been corrected to show the father’s name is George “Billy” Wagner III, not George “Billy” Wagner IV.